 The primary components of other operation expenses for GSWC include payroll, materials and supplies, chemicals and water treatment costs and outside service costs of operating the regulated water systems, including the costs associated with water transmission and distribution, pumping, water quality, meter reading, billing, and operations of district offices as well as the electric system.
 Registrant's contracted services operations incur many of the same types of expenses as well.
-For the three months ended March 31, 2020 and 2019, other operation expenses by business segment consisted of the following (dollar amounts in thousands):
+For the three months ended June 30, 2020 and 2019, other operation expenses by business segment consisted of the following (dollar amounts in thousands):

-Three Months Ended March 31, 2020 Ended nths Ended 31, 2019 \$ CHANGE % CHANGE Water Services \$ 5,819 \$ 6,045 \$ (226) (3.7)% Electric Services 811 815 (4) (0.5)% Contracted Services 1,856 1,711 145 8.5 % Total other operation \$ 8,486 \$ 8,571 \$ (85) (1.0)%
+Three Months Ended June 30, 2020 Th Three Months Ended June 30, 2019 \$ CHANGE % CHANGE Water Services \$ 5,678 \$ 5,433 \$ 245 4.5 % Electric Services 692 621 71 11.4 % Contracted Services 1,589 1,654 (65) (3.9)% Total other operation \$ 7,959 \$ 7,708 \$ 251 3.3 %

-For the three months ended March 31, 2020, other operation expense at the water segment decreased due, in part, to higher surcharges of approximately \$120,000 billed for the recovery of previously incurred costs as compared to the same period in 2019, which have no impact on earnings.
-In addition, there was a decrease in conservation costs compared to the same period in 2019, partially offset by an increase in bad debt expense.
-The lower conservation costs are largely due to timing, and are expected to increase during the remainder of 2020.
+For the three months ended June 30, 2020, other operation expense at the water segment increased primarily due to a \$172,000 increase in bad debt expense as compared to the same period in 2019.
 The increase in bad debt expense is due to expected increases in delinquent customer payments as a result of the economic downturn associated with the stay-at-home orders in response to the COVID-19 pandemic.
 However, bad debt expense in excess of what is included in GSWC's revenue requirement has been included in the CPUC-approved catastrophic event memorandum account to be filed for future recovery.
+There was also an increase in outside service costs during the three months ended June 30, 2020.